 Deferred Outflows of Resources - The Library reports decreases in net position that relate to future periods as deferred outflows of resources in a separate section of its government-wide statement of net position.
-Deferred outflows of resources reported in this year's financial statements relate to the Library's pension and OPEB plans and include (1) contributions made to the Library's plans between the measurement date of the net pension and OPEB liabilities and the end of the Library's fiscal year, (2) differences between the expected and actual experience, (3) changes of assumptions, and (4) changes in the proportionate share of the Library's contributions.
+Deferred outflows of resources reported in this year's financial statements relate to the Library's pension and OPEB plans and include (1) contributions made to the Library's plans between the measurement date of the net pension and OPEB liabilities and the end of the Library's fiscal year, (2) differences between the expected and actual experience, (3) changes of assumptions, (4) changes in the proportionate share of the Library's contributions, and (5) difference between projected and actual earnings on the Library's pension and OPEB plan investments.
 The deferred amount related to the differences between expected and actual experience, changes of assumptions, and changes in the proportionate share of the Library's contributions will be recognized over a closed period equal to the average of the expected remaining service lives of all employees participating in the plan.
+The deferred amount related to the net difference between projected and actual earnings will be recognized over five years.
 Deferred outflows for pension and OPEB contributions will be recognized in the subsequent year.
 No deferred outflows of resources affect the governmental funds financial statements in the current year.